rhysbrettbowen/G-closure/README.md

 - small enhancements in code
 - on now mimics JQuery's latest (see signature above) and code comments
+- can use - for first selector character instead of .

 ### v0.5 ###